Knox, Indiana: In popular culture

 The PBS Kids television series Postcards from Buster filmed its first episode, "Meet Me At the Fair" (2004), in Knox.
-In it Buster Baxter, the show's main character, discovers what it is like to work on a farm.

 Knox features in the 2013 film Bridegroom, the fact-based story of Knox resident Tom Bridegroom.

 In June 2015, the economic reporting site "24/7 Wall St.com" listed Knox as the Indiana city with the lowest average college graduation level - 5.5% of adults have a bachelor's degree or higher, compared to the statewide rate of 23.2% and the national rate of 28.8%; and reported that the city's median household income of $30,300 was $75,000 less than the median household income of Indiana's wealthiest town, Zionsville.